Attacking Masked Cryptographic Implementations: Information-Theoretic Bounds: Introduction

 \subsection{Our Contributions}

-In this work, we derive security bounds for side-channel attacks in the presence of countermeasures.
-First of all, instead of utilizing universal inequality-based bounds on mutual information as in~\cite{DBLP:journals/tches/CheriseyGRP19}, we use mutual information itself and derive bounds on the success rate by applying Fano's inequality~\cite{information_theory}.
-Secondly, we suggest to use $I(\U;\Y|\T)$ instead of $I(\X;\Y|\T)$ in masked cases, since the bounds on success rate by the former is much tighter than by the latter.
-At last, we furnish numerical results in a commonly used side-channel setting which confirm that, our new bound provides more accurate security guarantees in the context of masked cryptographic implementations.
+In this work, we derive security bounds for side-channel attacks in the presence of first-order masking countermeasures.
+Instead of using theoretical upper bounds on mutual information (MI) $I(\X;\Y|\T)$ as in~\cite{DBLP:conf/isit/CheriseyGRP19,DBLP:journals/tches/CheriseyGRP19}, we numerically evaluate mutual information itself to derive bounds on the success rate thanks to Fano's inequality~\cite{information_theory}.
+We also use $I(\U;\Y|\T)$ in place of $I(\X;\Y|\T)$ in the presence of masking because the resulting bounds are much tighter.
+Numerical results in a commonly used side-channel setting will confirm that our new bound provides more accurate security guarantees for the chip designer in the context of masked cryptographic implementations.

-This remainder of this paper is organized as follows: Section~\ref{sec:connect} provides connections of mutual information between different pairs of variables in a side-channel setting.
-Section~\ref{sec:bound:sr} presents several bounds on success rate and the numerical results by adding additive Gaussian noise is in Section~\ref{sec:numerical}.
-Finally Section~\ref{sec:conclusion} concludes the paper.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:connect} provides connections between mutual informations (MIs) for different pairs of variables in a side-channel setting.
+Section~\ref{sec:bound:sr} presents several bounds on success rate.
+The numerical results for additive Gaussian noise are in Section~\ref{sec:numerical}.
+Finally, Section~\ref{sec:conclusion} concludes the paper.